The barman and his boss

 §

-And it was time to go home.
-It would be good to see our garden and family again, but if our intention setting out had been to simply enjoy Being There, we’d certainly succeeded.
+Anyway it’s time to go home.
+It will be good to see our garden and family again, but if our intention setting out has been to simply enjoy Being There, we’ve certainly succeeded.

-it was back into the embrace of Air New Zealand.
-This time we ordered the standard menu.
+It’s back into the embrace of Air New Zealand.
+This time we’ll order the standard menu.